Volitantfive599/bouncy_dungeon/README.md

 # Ricochet Royale

-A fast-paced four-player party brawler built around ricocheting projectiles and bouncy character physics.
+Ricochet Royale is a local four-player party brawler built around ricocheting projectiles and bouncy character physics.

-## Overview
-Ricochet Royale is a local four-player free-for-all party game developed in Godot, focused on physics-driven combat.
 Players navigate obstacles-strewn arenas, throwing and ricocheting projectiles to outplay opponents.

 The game is built around a finite state machine (FSM) architecture for player behavior, enabling clean transitions between movement, attacking, hit reactions, and death.
 It supports controller input, making it play locally with friends.